 Innovative Behavior

-Microentrepreneurs need to perform innovative behavior for the functioning of the firm to achieve business growth (Stenholm, 2011).
+Micro-entrepreneurs need to perform innovative behavior for the functioning of the firm to achieve business growth (Stenholm, 2011).
 Innovative behavior is defined as the intentional creation, introduction, and application of new ideas to benefit a firm (Janssen, 2000).
-Innovative behavior is a complex behavior comprising of three stages: idea generation, idea promotion, and idea realization.
+Innovative behavior is a complex behavior comprised of three stages: idea generation, idea promotion, and idea realization.
 Idea generation refers to the production of novel and useful ideas in any domain; idea promotion is a stage in which entrepreneurs gather social support to increase the likelihood of innovation; and idea realization refers to the stage of producing an applicable model of innovative products or services for the benefit of the firm (Janssen, 2000).

-Past studies on innovative behavior were emphasized on employees rather than entrepreneurs.
-Hammond et al. (2011), in their meta-analytical study, found four categories that have influenced innovative behavior among employees: individual differences, intrinsic motivation, job characteristics, and contextual influences.
-Of these four categories, they found that job characteristics regarding complexity and job autonomy, have the most consistent and strong positive relationship with creativity and innovative behavior.
-Meanwhile, personality factors have a significant relationship with innovative behavior although the relationship is not as strong as job characteristics or motivation.
-On this note, Hammond et al. (2011) suggested that this finding on personality factor and innovative behavior might partly because past studies did not consider the compound nature of personality traits.
+Past studies on innovative behavior focused on employees rather than entrepreneurs.
+Hammond, et al. (2011), in their meta-analytical study, found four categories that have influenced innovative behavior among employees: individual differences, intrinsic motivation, job characteristics, and contextual influences.
+Of these four categories, they found that job characteristics, pertaining to complexity and job autonomy, have the most consistent and strongly positive relationship with creativity and innovative behavior.
+Meanwhile, personality factors have a significant relationship with innovative behavior although the relationships are not as strong as job characteristics or motivation.
+On this note, Hammond, et al. (2011) suggested that this finding about personality factors and innovative behavior might partly be novel since past studies did not consider the compound nature of personality traits.
 Studies on innovative behavior and personality were typically captive to a single personality factor, such as self-efficacy, despite the indication that compound personality factors are more valid predictors (Ones et al., 2007).
-Furthermore, investigation of a more complex relationship among factors affecting innovative behavior is needed as few studies have considered mediation models in this domain (Rhee, Park, & Lee, 2010).
-In the present study, it is our goal to not only extend the application of innovative behavior towards an entrepreneurial context, but also, taking the suggestion from Hammond et al. (2011), to engage in the discussion on the role of compound personality traits and more complex relationships among variables.
-Therefore, we propose the use of compound personality trait of CSE and proactive personality as predictors for microentrepreneurs’ innovative behavior.
+Furthermore, investigation of a more complex relationship among factors affecting innovative behavior is needed as few studies have considered mediation models in this domain (Rhee, Park & Lee, 2010).
+In the present study, the goal is not only to extend the application of innovative behavior to an entrepreneurial context, but also—taking the suggestion from Hammond, et al. (2011)—to engage in the discussion on the role of compound personality traits and more complex relationships among different variables.
+Therefore, the use of compound personality traits of CSE and proactive personality are proposed as predictors for micro-entrepreneurs’ innovative behavior.

 Core Self-Evaluations (CSE)

-CSE is defined as fundamental premises individuals hold about themselves and their functioning in the world (Judge, Locke, & Durham, 1997).
-CSE is a global and fundamental construct of four personality traits, namely self-esteem, generalized self-efficacy, locus of control, and neuroticism.
-Before the use of CSE, these four traits have been investigated as separate traits despite the fact that past findings suggested a strong correlation between them (Judge, Erez, & Bono, 1998).
+CSE is defined as the fundamental premises individuals hold about themselves and their functioning in the world (Judge, Locke & Durham, 1997).
+CSE is a global and fundamental construct of four personality traits: self-esteem, generalized self-efficacy, locus of control, and neuroticism.
+Before the use of CSE, these four traits were investigated as separate traits despite the fact that past findings suggested a strong correlation between them (Judge, Erez & Bono, 1998).
 The four traits of CSE have been widely investigated in the past.
 Self-esteem, the overall value one places on oneself as a person, is considered a central aspect of CSE as it pertains to people’s evaluation of themselves (Bono & Judge, 2003).
 Generalized self-efficacy refers to individuals’ judgment about their fundamental ability to successfully perform tasks in a variety of situations (Gist & Mitchell, 1992).
 It is different from specific self-efficacy, which only relates to a particular situation.
 Meanwhile, locus of control refers to the individual’s belief about their control over events that happen in their lives (Rotter, 1966).
 Individuals with internal locus of control typically believe that they are in command of the situation.
 The fourth trait, neuroticism is the continuous tendency to experience negative emotional states and exhibit poor emotional adjustment (Bono & Judge, 2003).
 Neurotic individuals tend to have negative self-perception.